 - pregnant or planning to become pregnant.
 Prolonged use of Trezix during pregnancy can cause withdrawal symptoms in your newborn baby that could be life-threatening if not recognized and treated. - breastfeeding.
-Not recommended; may harm your baby. - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
+Trezix passes into breast milk and may harm your baby. - taking prescription or over-the-counter medicines, vitamins, or herbal supplements.
 Taking Trezix with certain other medicines can cause serious side effects that could lead to death.